trinodb/trino-admin/docs/installation/presto-cli-installation.rst

     helpful to add an alias for the Presto CLI:
     ``alias presto='<path_to_java_11_executable> -jar <path_to_presto>'``.

-3. By default, ``presto-admin`` configures a TPC-H catalog, which generates TPC-H data on-the-fly.
+3. By default, ``trino-admin`` configures a TPC-H catalog, which generates TPC-H data on-the-fly.
 Using this catalog, issue the following commands to run your first Presto query: